+Mr. Kalpathi S Ganesh

+59 years

+00526451

-Name Mr. Kalpathi S Ganesh Age 59 years DIN 00526451 Qualification He holds a Bachelor's degree in Applied Sciences from the college of Engineering at Guind Master of Science in Software Systems Branch from the Birla Institute of Technology and Science, and AMIE from the Institution of Engineers (India).
-Experience and other details He started his entrepreneurial journey in 1991 with founding SSI, along with our other Promoters.
+He holds a Bachelor's degree in Applied Sciences from the college of Engineering at Guindy, Master of Science in Software Systems Branch from the Birla Institute of Technology and Science, and AMIE from the Institution of Engineers (India).

+He started his entrepreneurial journey in 1991 with founding SSI, along with our other Promoters.
 He served as the Promoter and Vice-Chairman of SSI.
 SSI was engaged in providing software education and IT training in emerging software technologies and established itself as a leading player in India.
 Under his leadership, SSI achieved various milestones such as becoming a public listed company, entering into a joint venture with NASDAQ, acquiring Albion Orion Company LLC and also acquiring controlling stake in Aptech Limited, a publicly listed entity.

 Under his guidance, SSI also positioned itself as a company engaged in the business of hospitality and property development.

 He, along with our other Promoters founded Kalpathi Investments Private Limited, a NBFC in year 2007 which invest in various ventures.

 In the year 2003, he along with our other Promoters also embarked into the entertainment industry by founding a production house in AGS Entertainment Private Limited and further ventured into film exhibition and established AGS Cinemas Private Limited.

-Date of first appointment on the Board September 07, 2020 Shareholding in the Company He holds 1,20,32,132 fully Paid-up Equity Shares of ₹ 10/- each Relationship with other Directors, Manager and other Key Managerial Personnel of the Company Number of meetings of the Board attended during the year 26 Board Meetings Other Directorships, Memberships / Directorship Committee Membership Chairmanship of Committees of other Boards Kalpathi Investments Private Limited.
-AGS Cinemas Private Limited.
+September 07, 2020

+He holds 1,20,32,132 fully Paid-up Equity Shares of ₹ 10/- each

+Mr. Kalpathi S Ganesh, Non- Executive Director is a brother of Mr. Kalpathi S Aghoram Non- Executive Director Cum Vice Chairman, Mr. Kalpathi S Suresh, Executive Director Cum Chairman and Uncle of Mrs. Kalpathi A Archana, Non- Executive Director.

+26 Board Meetings

+Directorship Committee Membership

+1. Kalpathi Investments Private Limited.
+NIL

+2. AGS Cinemas Private Limited.

+3. AGS Entertainment Private Limited

+4. Yuva Active Advocacy Forum -

+He possesses experience in finance, educatio entertainment industry n, information technology, and the

+59 years 00526451 He holds a Bachelor's degree in Applied Scient Master of Science in Software Systems Branch Science, and AMIE from the Institution of Engir He started his entrepreneurial journey in 1991 Promoters.
+He served as the Promoter and Via providing software education and IT training i established itself as a leading player in India. milestones such as becoming a public listed NASDAQ, acquiring Albion Orion Company LLC Limited, a publicly listed entity.
+Under his guidance, SSI also positioned itself of hospitality and property development.
+He, along with our other Promoters founded K year 2007 which invest in various ventures.
+In the year 2003, he along with our other Promindustry by founding a production house in Adventured into film exhibition and established a September 07, 2020 He holds 1,20,32,132 fully Paid-up Equity Shares Mr. Kalpathi S Ganesh, Non- Executive Director Non- Executive Director Cum Vice Chairman, Chairman and Uncle of Mrs. Kalpathi A Archair 26 Board Meetings Directorship Kalpathi Investments Private Limited.
 AGS Entertainment Private Limited.
-4. Yuva Active Advocacy Forum Nature of expertise in specific functional area He possesses experience in finance, education, information technology, and the entertainment industry
+Yuva Active Advocacy Forum He possesses experience in finance, education